Worst-case iteration bounds for log barrier methods on problems with nonconvex constraints: Introduction

-where $y$ is the vector of dual variables, $t$ is a scalar that is equal to one in the KKT conditions, and $(y,t) \neq \zeros$.
-When the Mangasarian-Fromovitz constraint qualification \cite{mangasarian1967fritz} holds all Fritz John points are KKT points.
-Since it is not possible to find an exact Fritz John point, we require a notion of an approximate Fritz John point.
-One natural definition of an approximate Fritz John point is
+where $\ConSet \defeq \{ 1, \dots, \NumCon \}$, $\lambda$ is a vector of dual variables, and $t$ is a scalar that is equal to one in the KKT conditions.
+When the Mangasarian-Fromovitz constraint qualification \cite{mangasarian1967fritz} holds, all Fritz John points are KKT points after appropriate scaling of the multipliers.
+Since it is not reasonable to expect a derivative-based iterative algorithm to find an exact Fritz John point, we require a notion of an approximate Fritz John point.
+The definition of an approximate Fritz John point we will use is

-where the Lagrangian is $\Lag(x,y) := f(x) - y^T \cons(x)$, and $\mu \ge 0$ is a parameter measuring the accuracy of our approximation with small $\mu$ desirable.
-Our interior point method returns point satisfying a slightly stronger condition: